andresebr/kumodd/README.md

 --no_browser | Do not open web browser.
 Instead print the URL.
 -m dir | Save meta-data in dir.
 -proxy URL | Send HTTP requests through proxy at URL.
+-s service	| service must be `gdrive`, which is also the default.

-The <filter> parameter limits access to a selected category of files:
+The filter option limits output to a selected category of files.
+In google drive, file catetory is determined by the mimetime.

 Filter	| Description
 :------	| :-----------
-all	| All files stored in the account doc	| .doc, .docx, and .odf files xls	| Spreadsheets ppt	| Presentation files text	| Text/source code files
+all	| All files stored in the account doc	| Documents including .doc, .docx, and .odf xls	| Spreadsheets ppt	| Presentation files text	| Text/source code files